autonity/docs.autonity.org/content/docs/reference/api/aut/_index.md

 Unbonds an amount of bonded stake from a designated validator.

 The amount specifies Newton stake token if the delegator is unbonding [self-bonded](/glossary/#self-bonded) stake, else Liquid Newton if [delegated](/glossary/#delegated) stake is being unbonded.

+On successful processing of the method call:

+- the designated amount of Liquid Newton amount is burnt if the stake being unbonded is _delegated_ and *not* _self-bonded_ stake,
+- the unbonding period begins,
+- an unbonding object for the necessary voting power change is created and tracked in memory until applied at the end of the epoch in which the unbonding period expires.
+At that block point Newton redemption occurs and due Newton is minted to the staker's Newton account.

 {{< alert title="Warning" color="warning">}}
 The unbonding request will only be effective after the unbonding period, rounded to the next epoch.